TCGTalk Logo

 Key findings

-• Hit rate: 42.3% of packs had an ex or better — fewer than half of all packs yield a notable pull
+• Hit rate: 42.3% of packs had an ex or better in the primary sample — fewer than half of all packs yield a notable pull

-• IR cadence: approximately 1 IR per 9 packs, or 4 per box — the most consistent above-ex pull in the set
+• IR cadence: approximately 1 IR per 9 packs, or 4 per box — confirmed across both samples

-• Full art frequency: combined UR/SIR ex and trainer full arts appeared in ~8.3% of packs, or roughly 2–3 per box
+• Full art frequency: combined UR/SIR ex and trainer full arts appeared in ~8.3% of packs in the primary sample, or roughly 2–3 per box

 Rarity Breakdown